writethedocs/www/docs/conf/portland/2019/sponsors/prospectus.rst

 - Medium logo & link on the Write the Docs website
 - Name included in welcome announcement in email newsletters and social media
 - Display 1 promotional (“Swag”) item on the conference swag table (provided by sponsor)
-- One featured job posting in our Newsletter (2,500 subscribers)
+- One featured job posting in our Newsletter (4,000 subscribers)
-- **NOTE**: This sponsorship does not include a job fair table.
-You can purchase one for an additional $500 (50% off)
+- A table at the job fair

 The **Second Draft** package costs **{{sponsorship.second_draft.price}}**.